-Localization and manufacturing translation services require a strong sense of urgency, especially in highly competitive markets.
-An example of a brand that is leveraging the power of localization to streamline its offerings in a foreign region is BMW.
+Localization and manufacturing website translations require a strong sense of urgency, especially in highly competitive markets.
+An example of a brand that is leveraging the power of localization in a foreign region is BMW.

 “BMW remains fully committed to China, the most important marketplace, in our opinion.
 We will enhance our localization strategy, from fostering local talent to local production, all centered on the approach of ‘In China, by Chinese and for China’,” said BMW China President and CEO Olaf Kastner, during the launch of the new BMW 730Li limousines in the tropical city of Sanya.

 The car brand’s proactive approach to localization has paid off rewardingly in the past few years.
 Earlier this month, the company reported that sales in the region increased by 8.4 percent year-on-year to 43,441 cars.
 This is an indication that the business is able to convey its offerings to local consumers with ease.
 In 2015, it was able to move 464,000 vehicles in the country- an increase by 1.7 percent.
 To accommodate energy-conscious drivers, BMW will release a series of hybrids, namely the X1 and 7 Series plug-in hybrids.
 Helping build the infrastructure required to charge the vessels are local Chinese partners.
 This may seem like an experimental strategy to some, but the business is very much in tune with the needs of the Chinese market.

 Energy productivity has been a growing concern in the country.
 To curb energy wastage, the government has implement several aggressive initiatives that are designed to promote the use of alternative energy.
 As a result, China is the only region that has been able to boost its GDP per unit of energy input by five percent per year for a quarter-century.
 Through localization, BMW has increased its awareness about such issues; and it is capitalizing on the trend by providing energy efficient solutions to driving.

 Manufacturing Website Translations